openebs/website/docs/versioned_docs/version-4.1.x/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 worker-node-3  37.27.13.10:10124    Online  zone=us-west-1
 ```

-### "NodeHasTopologyKey"
+### "nodeHasTopologyKey"

-The parameter 'NodeHasTopologyKey' will allow the placement of replicas on the nodes having a label whose key matches the key specified in the storage class.
+The parameter `nodeHasTopologyKey` will allow the placement of replicas on the nodes having a label whose key matches the key specified in the storage class.

 **Command**
 ```text